 What is the Timeline in Excel?

-- Timeline in excel is mainly used for date filtering in your underlying datasets which contains date field in a pivot table.
+Timeline in excel is a type of SmartArt which is created in order to display the time of the different process.
+It is mainly used for date filtering in your underlying datasets which contains date field in a pivot table.
 This option was first introduced in Excel 2013 Version.

 With the help of Pivot table & Chart, let create a timeline in excel where you can easily summarize & perform data analysis based on Branch, Product Category, Customer Type & Revenue data.

 Step #1 – Create Table Object

 Initially, Data set is converted to a table object, it can be done by below-mentioned steps

 - Click inside the data set, click the Insert tab, select Table.

 - A create table popup appears, where it shows data range & headers, and click OK.

 - Once the table object is created, it appears as below mentioned.